Skip to Main Content

 Classroom teachers open the door at 8.30 am.
 The bell sounds at 8.45 am and the school day begins.
 Classroom rolls are submitted before 8.55 am, please ensure that your child arrives on time.
 This will help your child to settle and will allow them to participate in our morning routine.

-If your child arrives late to School, you must sign-in at the Preparatory School Office prior to bringing them to class.
+If your child arrives late to School, you must sign-in at the Preparatory School Office

-If your child is going to be away or late to School, please call the absentee line, T: 08 8276 0255 (this is a 24hour telephone line where you can leave a message) or email the Prep Office.
+If your child is going to be away or late to School, please call the absentee line, T: 08 8276 0255 (this is a 24 hour telephone line where you can leave a message) or email the Prep Office.
 Please do not email the teacher as they may be away from school on the same day.

 If you know in advance that your child is going to be away for an extended period, please send an email in advance to the teacher and to Head of Preparatory School Simon McKenzie, E: smckenzie@westminster.sa.edu.au